xlucn/dotfiles/README.md

 stow -t $HOME -v <package name>
 ```

+I have a `.stowrc` to ensure even without arguments, the files are stowed to $HOME,
+and all README files are ignored.

 ### Use the makefile

 I keep all the configuration files in my home directory in/as a "dot" folder/file.